Back to DWU AI Articles

 2026-03-01 v1 — Initial publication.
 Corrections applied from primary source fact-check: (1) Boise planned vs. actual figures clarified (~30 acres/380K sf actual, not 80+ acres/1.1M sf planned); (2) Mesa Gateway developer corrected to Grupo Seguritech; (3) FAA Land Use Change Policy date corrected to January 8, 2024; (4) Reno-Stead revenue participation (33% above 20% IRR) and cross-default firewall added from MDA document; (5) NEPA uncertainty gap identified; (6) SkyBridge $230M total investment added.

 This article is provided for informational purposes only and does not constitute legal, financial, or investment advice.
-All data should be independently verified before use in any official capacity.
+All data can be independently verified before use in any official capacity.

 © 2026 DWU Consulting.
 All rights reserved.